cygnite/array-manipulator/README.md

 # array-manipulator

-Cygnite Array Manipulator component use for simple array manipulation and reading array value using simple string path.
+Cygnite Array Manipulator component used for simple array manipulation and reading array value using simple string path.

 #Installation